Parineeta (2019 film)

-Parineeta (পরিণীতা) is a 2019 Indian Bengali vigilante romantic thriller film co-written, produced and directed by Raj Chakraborty under the banner Raj Chakraborty Productions.
+Parineeta is a 2019 Indian Bengali vigilante romantic thriller film co-written, produced and directed by Raj Chakraborty under the banner Raj Chakraborty Productions.
 The film illustrates love break up, revenge urban love story and false allegations against men – with Subhashree Ganguly, Ritwick Chakraborty, Gaurav Chakrabarty and Falaque Rashid Roy.
 Adrit Roy played a pivotal role in the film.

 The music of the film is composed by Arko Pravo Mukherjee.
 The film was theatrically released on 6 September 2019. and was streamed on the OTT platform ZEE5.
 The film earned ₹2.3 crore worldwide and Subhashree received Best Actress at West Bengal Film Journalists' Association Awards & Filmfare Best Actress award.
 The song "Tomake" sung by Shreya Ghoshal was one of the most popular Bengali songs of 2019 which also got the best song award.

 Plot

 2015: Mehul (Subhashree Ganguly) is infatuated with her tuition teacher, Babaida (Ritwick Chakraborty).
 Mehul believes Babaida reciprocates her feelings.
 Babaida tells her that he has something to say to her and she assumes he is going to propose.
 On Holi, while she is waiting on the terrace (with abeer and vermillion), Babaida introduces Sayantika, his new girlfriend.
 He puts the abeer and vermillion on Mehul and tells her that she has to shoulder the responsibility of not just him but his better half too.
 Mehul is heartbroken and starts avoiding him.
 One day, a distressed Babaida hands her a letter, which she takes reluctantly.
 Three months later, she is told that Babaida committed suicide.
 After seeing his body, she breaks down.

 2019: Four years later, Mehul is working in a government company with a low-paid salary with which she sustains two households - her own and Babaida's, where only his bedridden mother lives.
 Her colleague Ananda encourages her to go to an interview at a big corporate company called Unicorn.
 Mehul does so and is hired.
 On her first day, she meets her boss, a young man, Ranadeb (Gaurav Chakrabarty).
 Mehul gives herself a makeover, dressing more provocatively and boldly, and catches Ranadeb's attention.
 Babaida's mother dies in the meantime.
 One day, Ranadeb invites her for dinner and tries to sleep with her.
 Suddenly, his phone rings and Mehul sees his wife is calling him: Sayantika, Babaida's girlfriend.
 When she provokes him, Ranadeb asks her who she is and attempts to rape her but she escapes.

 In the next scene, she runs to a police station in bare feet, messed makeup, and her dress torn, indicating that she was raped.
 It is then that the mystery behind Babaida's suicide unfolds.